nekocode/Items/README.md

 ## How to use

-You can see the [example](example/src/main/java/cn/nekocode/items/example/test) to learn most of the usage.
+You can see the [example](example/src/main/java/cn/nekocode/items/example/test) to learn most of the usages.

 Usually, we only need three steps.
 Firstly, we declare some ItemViews for represent the data.
 This library provides [RecyclerViewItemView](items/src/main/java/cn/nekocode/items/view/RecyclerViewItemView.java) for the RecyclerView.
 Override the `onCreateItemView` method to return a view at the time of item-view's creating.
 And override the `onBindData` method to refresh the view based on the new data binding to it.